 - How to mount x-rays

-- Common radiograph errors that occur during exposure and processing
+- Common radiograph errors that occur during exposure

 - Storage of radiographs